ferrugemjs/home-page/gen-src/docs/pug-configuration.md

 ## About using other template formats

-FerrugemJS support working with any template format since it transpile to html format.
+FerrugemJS support working with any template format since it transpile to raw html.
-These section will show how to do it with [pugjs](https://pugjs.org/api/getting-started.html) .
+In these section we will help you to do it, but you can meybe prefer using our [official branch](https://github.com/ferrugemjs/skeleton-webpack/tree/to-pug) with [pugjs](https://pugjs.org/api/getting-started.html) already installed.

 ## Install
 ``` npm